ddewaele/ArduinoAntBuild/README.md

-## ANT file for Arduino
+## Continuous Integration for Arduino with JenkinsCI

+This repository contains

-This is a simple ANT file that can be used to build Arduino sketches.
+- an ANT build file that can be used to build Arduino sketches.
+- a Jenkins job template that can be used to setup a Jenkins job for your Arduino project.

 ## Preparing your source code